VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/actions README.txt

 "strings" (map<string, string>): a map of custom strings that can be used by addons "stringLists" (map<string, list<string>>): a map of custom string lists that can be used by addons
 	known ones are: "cum" for the cum overlay slots for OCum

+form fields:
+"mod" (string): the name of the mod this form is defined in, including the file extension "formid" (string): the form id of the form in hexadecimal notation
+	note: json doesn't support hexadecimal notation, which is why this is a string and not an int

+sound fields:
+"type" (string): the type of the sound, depending on type different fields will be required (see sound types) "sound" (object): the sound descriptor of the climax sound (see form fields)

 F.A.Q.